ptikobj/george-chapman-studio/_posts/2019-08-30-fugitive-space-pada-studios.md

 places where fugitive feelings occur of the possibility of continuing adventure, the feeling that all there is to do is to *see what happens*."
-> — Marc Augé, *Non-Places: An Introduction to an Anthropology of Supermodernity*
+> — Marc Augé, _Non-Places: An Introduction to an Anthropology of Supermodernity_

 ![PADA Studios, Barreiro.
 Photo: PADA Studios](/assets/img/fugitive_space-1.jpg)

+PADA Studios, Barreiro.
+Photo: PADA Studios

 Barreiro is a town located about six miles south of Lisbon across the Tagus.
 It is the home of the former Companhia União Fabril, a